Actual Total Loss

 Receive payment

-Your insurer may require you to sign some paperwork in person or electronically to officially give up ownership of your vehicle.
-Once this process is complete, you’ll receive your settlement amount through the agreed mode, typically by check or a wire transfer.
+Your insurer may require you to sign paperwork in person or electronically to officially surrender ownership of your vehicle.
+Once this process is complete, you’ll receive your settlement amount through the agreed-upon mode, typically by check or wire transfer.

 What Will My Settlement Be for a Total Loss?

-There is no fixed amount that an insurer will pay for a totaled car.
-How much you receive will depend on:
+There's no fixed amount that an insurer will pay for a totaled car.
+How much you receive depends on:

-• Condition: Wear and tear, recent repairs, and upkeep all matter.
+• Condition: Wear and tear, recent repairs, and upkeep of the car

-You can request a copy of the insurer’s valuation report to see how they calculated your car’s ACV.
+Your deductible will be subtracted from your settlement amount.
+Remember that comprehensive and collision coverage require deductibles, while liability coverage doesn't have deductibles.
+You can request a copy of the insurer's valuation report to see how it calculated your car's ACV.

 Total Loss Payout: When Gap Insurance Applies

-If you happen to total your car while you're still financing or leasing it, its ACV could be lower than your loan balance.
-Having gap insurance as part of your coverage can help cover this difference.
+If you total your car while you're still financing or leasing it, its ACV could be lower than your loan balance.
+Having gap insurance can help cover this difference.

 For instance, if your loan balance is $22,000 but your car’s ACV is $17,000, your gap insurance would pay for the $5,000 shortfall.
 Gap insurance is especially valuable for new cars, which lose value rapidly in the first few years.
-However, keep in mind that gap insurance availability varies by insurer and may have eligibility requirements.
+However, gap insurance availability varies by insurer and may have eligibility requirements.

 mglogo icon